The Mosimann Lab is moving!

 Dr. Christian Mosimann is appointed Johnson Endowed Chair in Heart Development Research and Associate Professor, and Dr. Alexa Burger as Research Associate Professor.
 We'll join the growing Anschutz Medical Campus community and its developmental biology and cardiology labs with our zebrafish (and chickens, et al).

-Postdoc, PhD, and tech positions coming soon.
+Postdoc, PhD, and PRA/tech positions available (look for official ads and announcements).
 Rocky Mountains, here we come!

 Research: Cell fate control in vertebrate development